22 Hiking Safety Tips Every Hiker Should Know

 It’s essential to acclimate to high altitudes gradually and know the signs of altitude sickness and how to prevent it.

-If you plan to hike at high altitudes, try to spend time at higher elevations before your hike to acclimate your body and reduce the risk of altitude sickness.
 Also, avoid alcohol the night before, stay hydrated with electrolytes, and fueled with hearty snacks.

 Woman hiking at high elevation on a rocky trail with mountain peaks in the background